daidong/daidong.github.io/_pages/about.md

 <h2 id="News">News!</h2>

 - **Fall 2023 Ph.D.
 RA positions** are available.
 Please send me an email for more details.
+- [Jun.
+2023] **DGAP** is accepted by [SC'23](http://sc23.supercomputing.org).
+Big Congrats to Abdullah Al Raqibul Islam!
+This paper introduces our efforts in building an efficient dynamic graph processing farmework on persistent memory devices.
 - [May.
 2023] Congrats to Di Zhang for winning [IPDPS'23 Ph.D. forum](http://www.ipdps.org/ipdps2023/2023-phd-forum.html) **Outstanding Poster Award**!
 - [Mar.
 2023] Congrats to Md.
 Hasanur Rashid for being selected as the Lead Student Volunteer at [SC'23](http://sc23.supercomputing.org).
 - [Mar.
 2023] Congratulations to Abdullah Al Raqibul Islam and Di Zhang on their acceptances to the [IPDPS'23 Ph.D. forum](http://www.ipdps.org/ipdps2023/2023-phd-forum.html).
 - [Mar.
 2023] **Interns** Abdullah Al Raqibul Islam and Md.
 Hasanur Rashid will be intern at [Lawrence Berkeley National Laboratory](https://www.lbl.gov); Di Zhang will be intern at [Meta](https://www.meta.com).
 Congrats!
 - [Jan.
 2023] **FaultyRank** is accepted by [IPDPS'23](https://www.ipdps.org).
 Congrats to Saisha Kamat and Abdullah Al Raqibul Islam!
 Saisha Kamat's first paper!
 This paper proposes a new graph-based method to check and repair inconsistencies in parallel file systems.
 - [Jan.
 2023] **Drill** is accepted by [IPDPS'23](https://www.ipdps.org).
 Congrats to Di Zhang and Chris Egersdoerfer!
 In this paper, we propose leveraging content-based and context-based features to better understand file system logs for accurate anomaly detection.
-- [Jan.
-2023] **DGAP** is accepted by [FAST'23 WiP](https://www.usenix.org/conference/fast23).
-Congrats to Abdullah Al Raqibul Islam!
-This Work-in-Progress paper introduces our latest progress in building an efficient dynamic graph processing framework based on persistent memory devices.
 - [Sep.
 2022] Congratulate Abdullah Al Raqibul Islam for being accepted to [Google CS Research Mentorship Program](https://research.google/outreach/csrmp/).
 - [Sep.
 2022] **ClusterLog** is accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
 Congrats to Chris Egersdoerfer and Di Zhang.
 Chris is an Undergraduate Student, and this is his first paper!
 In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods' accuracy significantly.
 - [May 2022] Recived [CCI Essam El-Kwae Student-Faculty Research Award](https://cci.charlotte.edu/news/2022-05-02/cci-facultystaff-awards-luncheon) together with Di Zhang.
 Thanks to the students, collaborators, and the college.